simdangelo/simdangelo.github.io/content/blog/spark-dataframe-api-functions/index.md

 ## 2.1.
 Select columns

-Selecting columns is perhaps the most used function is Spark and it is used to **select columns of a DataFrame**.
+Selecting columns is perhaps the most used operation is Spark.

 The two functions that are used to do that are: `.select()` and `selectExpr()`.
 As you’ll see there are no practical reasons to choose one instead of the other, so feel free to use the one that you prefer.
 Whatever you choose, I suggest you to stay consistent with your choice in all your code to improve the readability.
 Just to say, `.select()` is by far the most used one.